turingschool/backend-curriculum-site/module2/lessons/model_testing_in_sinatra.md

 ### Writing Validations

 ActiveRecord actually helps us out here.
-Go into the `app/models/horse.rb` model and add the following line:
+Go into the `app/models/film.rb` model and add the following line:

 ```ruby
   validates :title, presence: true
 ```

-Alternatively, you can write this as: `validates_presence_of :name`
+Alternatively, you can write this as: `validates_presence_of :title`

 Run your tests again, and... passing.
 Great news.